Vietnam.vn - Nền tảng quảng bá Việt Nam

 Diwali is one of the most important and anticipated festivals in India.
 It falls in October or November, lasts for five days and is celebrated across the country.
 Diwali signifies the victory of light over darkness, of good over evil.

-On this occasion, families decorate their homes with oil lamps, candles and lanterns, creating a colorful and sparkling space.
+On this occasion, families decorate their houses with oil lamps, candles and colorful lanterns, creating a sparkling and colorful space.
 People also prepare many traditional dishes, exchange gifts and set off fireworks to celebrate the festival.
-An important part of Diwali is the ritual of worshiping Lakshmi - the goddess of prosperity and good fortune.
+An important part of Diwali is the ritual of worshiping Lakshmi – the goddess of prosperity and good fortune.

-Diwali is not only a time for Indians to gather with their families but also a chance for tourists to experience the traditional cultural beauty of this country.
-No matter where you go during Diwali, from big cities like Delhi, Mumbai to small villages, you will witness a bright and warm festive atmosphere.
+Diwali is not only an occasion for Indians to gather with their families but also an opportunity for tourists to experience the traditional cultural beauty of this country.
+No matter where you go on Diwali, from big cities like Delhi, Mumbai to small villages, you will witness a bright and warm festive atmosphere.

 2. Holi Festival